 The SOG Kukri is a solid and modern take on the Kukri with a 12-inch blade, rubber handle and nylon sheath.

-One of the benefits to this unit, is the saw on the back that works well for cutting small sections of wood or tree, more on that later.
+One of the benefits to this blade is the saw on the back that works well for cutting small sections of wood or tree, more on that later.

 The blade is nice and sharp, making quick work of bushes and smaller pieces of wood.
 This nice is probably a good addition to any camper’s knife collection – especially if you don’t plan on using it every week.

 A modern version of the original Kukri from a manufacturer with a solid reputation for quality.
-Ka-Bar have been creating quality knifes for many years and this model should be a real contender.
+Ka-Bar has been creating quality knives for many years and this model should be a real contender.